EquiLend’s Response to COVID-19 (Coronavirus)

 Does EquiLend have a documented Business Continuity Plan in place?

 Yes.
 We maintain a comprehensive written Business Continuity Plan (BCP) detailing EquiLend’s BCP program.
 The BCP includes a variety of potential facilities and service-related interruptions, and the subsequent actions to be taken for continuing our operations.
 For details on our BCP, please click here.

-3. Has EquiLend’s BCP been tested with respect to the COVID-19 pandemic specifically, or in general within the last six months?
+Does EquiLend test its BCP with respect to the COVID-19 pandemic specifically, or in general?

+Yes.
 Our global staff predominantly reside in regions surrounding our global office locations.
-Our senior management team members are located in four different cities across the globe.
+Our senior management team members are located in different locations around the globe.
 Similar or duplicative work responsibilities have been strategically assigned to staff across our global office locations to ensure sufficient resources are available should one or more locations become significantly impacted.